Cart 0

 Important To Note: Excess nitrogen fertilizer will inhibit legumes from establishing a relationship with rhizobium bacteria.
 This relationship needs to be established for later season vegetation and growth.

-• To maximize plant diversity, delaying seeding until soil temperature is greater than 8 degrees C. This is due to warm season plants having very little frost tolerance.
+• To maximize plant diversity, delay seeding until soil temperature is greater than 10 degrees C. This is due to warm season plants having very little frost tolerance.

 Seed the Warm Season Cover at a seeding depth of 3/4 inch - 1 inch